uvapl/uva-prog-physics/10 Week 1/10 Python Practice/10 Exercises.md

 Taking this second example, the value of a after executing the first line above is `"Hello, world!"`.
 But, after executing the second line, the value of a changes to `"and goodbye..."`.
 Since we ask the program to print out a only after the second assignment statement, that is the value that gets printed.
 If you wanted to save the values of both strings, you should change the second variable to another valid variable name, such as `b`.

 Variables are useful because they can cut down on the amount of code you have to write.
-In `homework_1.py`, write a program that prints out the tic-tac-toe board from exercise 1.2, but which uses variables to cut down on the amount of typing you have to do. **Hint**: how many different variables should you need?
+In your own `homework_1.py`, write a program that prints out the tic-tac-toe board from exercise 1.2, but which uses variables to cut down on the amount of typing you have to do. **Hint**: how many different variables should you need?

 # Exercise 1.4 – Operators/Order of Operation